 The completion of Mathematics 201 referenced in item 2. b.
 (1) below may also satisfy the University mathematics requirement.

-The University's Tier II writing requirement for the Special Education major is met by completing one course as specified below:

-Learning disabilities area of emphasis: Counseling, Educational Psychology and Special Education 301.
-That course is referenced in item 2. d.
-(2) below.
+The University's Tier II writing requirement for the Special Education major is met by completing Counseling, Educational Psychology and Special Education 301.
+That course is referenced in item 2. d. below.